Standard drinks – alcohol by volume. What do these terms mean and why do they matter?

 - 8-9 ounces of malt liquor (typically ale or lager beers)

 Why the varied amounts?
 Because each liquid quantity contains the same amount of alcohol.
-This is where the term “standard drink” comes from — a standard measurement of alcohol by volume of alcohol type.
+This is where the term “standard drink” comes from — a standard measurement of ethyl alcohol by volume of alcohol type.

 Often common drinks or beverage containers people serve and/or consume at parties or restaurants contain more than one standard drink as listed below.
 Not understanding this can cause a person to drink more than they’d planned.